Vermont Flood Disaster Resources

 - The U.S. Small Business Administration is providing low-interest loans for certain private nonprofits, as well as low-interest loans for homeowners, renters, and for-profit businesses that were damaged in the flood.
 Find more information at the Vermont Agency of Commerce and Community Development’s Storm Recovery Resource Center.

 - The Business Emergency Gap Assistance Program (BEGAP) from the Vermont Agency of Commerce and Community Development opened on Aug.
-3. This $20 million program will help businesses and nonprofits that suffered physical damages from flooding dating back to July 7.
-It is a first come/first serve program.
+3 and closed on Oct.
+23, 2023.
+This $20 million, first come/first serve program is designed to aid businesses and nonprofits that suffered physical damages from flooding dating back to July 7.

 How To Help